MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Object_Creation.md

 The following additional methods are covered in this article:

-- Static `new()` method: Beginning in PowerShell 5.0, you can create objects by calling a type's constructor using a static `new()` method.
+- By calling a type's constructor using a static `new()` method
-- Hash tables: Beginning in PowerShell 3.0, you can create objects from hash tables of property names and property values.
+- By typecasting hash  tables of property names and property values

 ## Static new() method

 All .NET types have a `new()` method which allows you to construct instances more easily.
 You can also see all the available constructors for a given type.

-To see the constructors for a type, specify the `new()` static method after the type name and press `<ENTER>`.
+To see the constructors for a type, specify the `new` static method after the type name and press `<ENTER>`.

 ```powershell